Genetic history of the Middle East

 In a whole-genome study of modern-day ethnic groups in the world, samples from various populations in the Middle East were included.
 Some of these clustered in the "Middle Eastern genomic group" (shown as "GG5" in left image), which included samples from populations such as Samaritans, Bedouins, Jordanians, Palestinians, Iraqi Jews and Yemenite Jews.
 Left image shows clustering following principal component analysis with three dimensions.
 Top right image shows geographical locations where samples were collected.

 The genetic history of the Middle East is the subject of research within the fields of human population genomics, archaeogenetics and Middle Eastern studies.
-Researchers may use Y-DNA, mtDNA, other autosomal DNA, whole genome, or whole exome information to identify the genetic history of ancient and modern populations of Arabia, Egypt, the Levant, Mesopotamia, Persia, Turkey, and other areas.
+Researchers may use Y-DNA, mtDNA, other autosomal DNA, whole genome, or whole exome information to identify the genetic history of ancient and modern populations of Anatolia, Arabia, Egypt, Persia, the Levant, Mesopotamia, and other areas.

 History and overview

 Developments in DNA sequencing in the 1970s and 1980s provided researchers with the tools needed to study human genetic variation and the genetics of human populations to discover founder populations of modern people groups and human migrations.

 In 2005, National Geographic launched The Genographic Project, led by 12 prominent scientists and researchers, to study and map historical human migration patterns by collecting and analyzing DNA samples from hundreds of thousands of people from around the world.
 National Geographic stopped selling Geno kits on May 31, 2019 and is no longer processing results.

 A 2017 review article found that early farming populations in the Levant, Iran, and Anatolia have significantly influenced modern-day Western Asian genomes.
 A 2023 study looked at the whole genomes of modern-day ethnic groups around the world, including various populations in the Middle East.
-The study found that some of these clustered in the "Middle Eastern genomic group", which included samples from populations such as Samaritans, Bedouins, Jordanians, Palestinians, Iraqi Jews and Yemenite Jews.
+The study found that some of these clustered in the "Middle Eastern genomic group", which included samples from populations such as Samaritans, Bedouins, Jordanians, Assyrians, Palestinians, Mandaeans, Iraqi Jews and Yemenite Jews.